 1. Warm up with a Cocido Madrileño at Taberna La Bola

 FITUR takes place in January, one of the coldest months in Madrid.
-But instead of turning up the heat in your hotel room, venture out to try Madrid’s traditional winter stew, the Cocido Madrileño.
+But instead of turning up the heat in your hotel room, venture out to try Madrid’s traditional winter stew, cocido madrileño.
 This iconic dish consists of a rich broth, followed by heaping platters of local chickpeas and stewed meats.
 It’s a delicious experience, and best enjoyed with a bottle of Spanish wine.

 2. Devour Madrid on a food tour

-Another way to get to know Madrid’s incredible gastronomy is by taking a food tour.
-This way you’ll taste a variety of Madrid’s dishes (at least 10!) in a short amount of time.
-We’d recommend that FITUR attendees try the Ultimate Spanish Cuisine Tour for a true taste of Madrid’s most iconic dishes (including the Cocido Madrileño mentioned above!) during the day, or the popular Tapas, Taverns and History Tour (a 2-in-1 tour of Madrid’s best tapas bars and historic city center) in the evening.
+Another way to get to know Madrid’s incredible gastronomy is by taking a food tour—how else will you try multiple emblematic Spanish dishes in such a short amount of time?
+We’d recommend that FITUR attendees try the Ultimate Spanish Cuisine Tour for a true taste of Madrid’s most iconic dishes (including the cocido mentioned above!) during the day, or the popular Tapas, Taverns and History Tour (a 2-in-1 tour of Madrid’s best tapas bars and historic city center) in the evening.

 3. Go Local with the Bocadillo de Calamares

-If there’s no time for a tour or a Cocido, at the very least you must grab Madrid’s signature sandwich, the bocadillo de calamares.
+If there’s no time for a tour or a cocido, at the very least you should grab Madrid’s signature sandwich, the bocadillo de calamares.
 This delicious creation stuffs freshly fried calamari rings on a hearty baguette.
-Locals eat it plain, but mayonnaise and spicy bravas sauce make great additions.
+Locals usually eat it plain, but garlic mayo and spicy bravas sauce make great additions.
 One of the most famous places in town is conveniently located in front of the Atocha train station: El Brillante.